sjaugmented/project3-api/README.md

 [The client repo is here.](https://github.com/sjaugmented/project3-client)

-Something that's been missing from music streaming services is the ability not just to have public playlists, but to allow other users to contribute to those playlists.
-PLAYlists fixes this problem by using the Spotify API to create curated playlists that the community is able to add to.
+Something that's been missing from music streaming services is the ability not just to have public playlists, but to allow other users to contribute to those playlists. **Vote-ify** fixes this problem by using the Spotify API to create curated playlists that the community is able to add to.

 Upon visiting the site, users are prompted to sign-in using their Spotify account.
 Once signed in, users can navigate through the playlists on the site.
 (Initially - to keep things simple - playlists will be based around genres: Hip-Hop, Pop, R&B, Rock, etc.)